JanDW/wildpeaches/src/_content/posts/2020-11-23-of-sailing-ships-velociraptors-and-walking-on-the-moon .md

 title: Of Sailing Ships, Velociraptors, and Walking on the Moon
 subtitle: Catamaran Parameters in SMath Studio
 author: John Peach
+lede: How are boats, velociraptors, and walking on the Moon related?
+We'll find out by designing a catamaran and making a mistake.
 tags: [math]
 keywords: [hull design, units]
 ---